This article is part of a larger series on POS Systems.

 Since our last update: You can now connect Lightspeed online stores with Google Analytics 4.

 - Customizable matrixes: Sell unique product variations that are bundled and serialized, or case-broken to sell various quantities of the same product.

 - Work order management: Process and follow work orders in the POS system.

 - Categorization and tracking: Use serial numbers and/or stock-keeping units (SKUs) to identify each piece of inventory.

 - Integrated vendor catalogs: With more than 3,000 preloaded catalogs, you can upload up to 10,000 items, consolidate all purchases into one order, set custom reorder points, and fulfill special orders for customers.

-- Supplier network: Allows you to discover products, submit POs, and track stock shipments from within Lightspeed POS, making a more efficient supply chain.
+- Vendor catalog: Allows you to discover products, submit purchase orders (POs), and track stock shipments from within Lightspeed POS, making a more efficient supply chain.